 Together at Atlant Security, we also share information internally in our daily meetings, internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.

 Our primary responsibility is to communicate risk to the business and provide the right tools and expertise to act accordingly.

 Assistance with your migration to the Cloud

-These days, almost everyone uses one or many cloud services – businesses even migrate all their infrastructure and data to the cloud.
+Almost everyone uses one or many cloud services – businesses even migrate all their infrastructure and data to the Cloud.
 The digital transformation movement is swift, and technologies change quickly – quicker than many full-time employees are comfortable with.

 That is where our CISO as a Service comes in – to bridge the gap between the data and services you need to migrate and the internally available resources.